Mitigated barren plateaus in the time-nonlocal optimization of analog quantum-algorithm protocols: Introduction

-A major obstacle of VQAs is the existence of barren plateaus of the loss landscapes, i.e. increasingly large parameter regimes with exponentially vanishing gradients \cite{barrenplateaus,Magann,diagbarren,arrasmith2021equivalence}.
-Recent publications have investigated the dependence of barren plateaus on the locality of objective functions, circuit depth, spatial and temporal locality, and expressibility of the parametrization ansätze \cite{barrenplateaus,localcost,arrasmith2021equivalence,Uvarov_2021,holmes2021connecting,diagbarren}.
-The relationship between the possibility of universal quantum computing in a system and its controllability has been explained \cite{rabitz,solomon}.
-In particular, the emergence of barren plateaus is proven in parametrized quantum circuits, where the generated unitaries approximate 2-designs \cite{barrenplateaus,holmes2021connecting}.
-However, the exact scaling behavior and emergence of barren plateaus in ansatz-agnostic VQA is unknown and overcoming this obstacle is crucial for the success of near-term QML technologies.
+A major obstacle of VQA is the existence of barren plateaus in the loss landscapes, i.e. increasingly large regimes in the parameter space with exponentially vanishing gradients, which hinder training \cite{NIBPs,entanglement1,entanglement2,barrenplateaus,diagbarren,arrasmith2021equivalence,Volkoff_2021,Anschuetz22}.
+The general scaling behavior and emergence of barren plateaus is largely not understood and the dependence of barren plateaus on the details of VQA has been an active field of research in recent years.
+The comparison of local to global objective functions, the dependence on circuit depth, and the effects of spatial and temporal locality of parameterizations have been studied in connection to barren plateaus \cite{barrenplateaus,localcost,arrasmith2021equivalence,Uvarov_2021,diagbarren,localtdesign}.
+In particular, the emergence of barren plateaus has been proven in time-locally parameterized quantum circuits for global objective functions and for local objective functions in the case of non-shallow circuits \cite{localcost,barrenplateaus,arrasmith2021equivalence}.
+Limiting the controllability of such ansätze can reduce the onset of barren plateaus \cite{holmes2021connecting,localtdesign,anschuetz2023critical,perezsalinas2023reducechop}, which constitutes a trade-off in expressibility \cite{rabitz,solomon} in favor of trainability.
+This includes ansätze that are tailored to a given problem, such as the variational Hamiltonian ansatz \cite{VQAprog,park2023hamiltonian}, the unitary coupled cluster ansatz \cite{UCC19}, and QAOA \cite{QAOA3}.
+These results suggest that non-local ansätze that depart from the parameterized circuit paradigm may mitigate barren plateaus without the loss of generality.
+Overcoming the obstacle of barren plateaus is crucial for the success of near-term QML technologies.

-In this paper, we propose a Fourier mode parametrization ansatz for quantum information processing using generalized analogue protocols.
-In our ansatz we control the Fourier coefficients of the system parameters of a Hamiltonian, which constitutes a method that is non-local in time.
-The resulting protocols are parallel and continuous by construction, while the change in the resulting unitary transformations is smooth with respect to the Fourier coefficients.
-The amount of parameters, i.e. non-zero Fourier coefficients, can be restricted to reduce computational complexity, without losing the aforementioned properties.
-The key advantage of our ansatz is that it suggests the absence of barren plateaus, in contrast to the step-wise protocol ansatz.